 No. However, institutions must furnish evidence on the designation application form that they are either duly incorporated in New Brunswick or that they are duly incorporated elsewhere and are registered in New Brunswick as an extra-provincial corporation.

-a) Who covers the cost of producing the business plan and assessing the institutional and/or program proposal(s)?
+a) Who covers the cost of producing the business plan and assessing the institutional and program proposals?

-b) What is the cost of an institutional or program review?
+b) What is the cost of an institutional or program assessment?

-The cost of an institutional or program review may vary considerably depending on the complexity of the institution and/or field of study.
+The cost of an institutional or program assessment may vary considerably depending on the complexity of the institution and/or field of study.
 However, applicants should be aware that it is expensive to have a proper review done.
-Such assessments can run from $30,000 to $80,000 per review.
+Such assessments can run from $40,000 to $80,000 per review.
 Applicants should evaluate the real cost of the requested designation before submitting an official request.

-c) Does the Maritime Provinces Higher Education Commission assesses’ institutions and program proposals?
+c) Does the Maritime Provinces Higher Education Commission assess all institutional and program proposals?

-Any body the Minister may approve can conduct these reviews however, currently, the Maritime Provinces Higher Education Commission, as a recognized and independent quality assurance body, provides these services.
+Any body the Minister may approve can conduct these assessments.
+However, currently, the Maritime Provinces Higher Education Commission, as a recognized and independent quality assurance body, provides these services.

 d) Is the designation process long?
 What is a reasonable timeframe for designation?

-There is no established timeline, as each designation process may vary in length depending on the field of study, the complexity of the program proposal, and the quality of the proposal.
+There is no established timeline, as each designation process may vary in length depending on the field of study, the complexity of the program proposal, the quality of the proposal, as well as the requirement for an institutional assessment.
 Also, the production of the business plan and the program proposal depend entirely on the applicant’s timeline.
-In cases where the business plan and program proposal satisfy all requirements, and there are no scheduling conflicts for the decision makers or signatories, the following timelines could be expected: Step 1: Launching of process +/- 1 month Step 2: Business plan +/- 1 month Step 3: Program proposal 6 to 8 months Step 4: Designation +/- 1 month.
-To date, no designation process has been completed in less than 12 months.
-An institutional review may add upwards of eight months to the process.
+In cases where the business plan and program proposal satisfy all requirements, and there are no scheduling conflicts for the decision-makers or signatories, the following timelines could be expected:

 e) Is a designation permanent?

-No. Designated degree-granting institutions must submit to a reassessment of the academic program every five years and be re-designated every ten years.
+No. Designated degree-granting institutions must submit their academic programs to a reassessment every five years and be re-designated every ten years.

 f) Can the same applicant submit several designation applications simultaneously?